bajwan/263/greedy_algorithms/PITCHME.md

 ---
 The average completion time here is 25.

+Can we do better?

+Work on that with partners for a minute.
+---
-We can do better though; if we decided to take the greedy approach of always completing the shortest job first, we would have this:
+We can do better; if we decided to take the greedy approach of always completing the shortest job first, we would have this:

 ![Possible schedule image](./greedy_algorithms/images/job_scheduling-2.png)

 What is the average run time now?
+---
+Now the average completion time is 17.75.
+This works because this problem has optimal substructure.
+To compute completion time for some job *i* we have to add how long it waited; *i-1* + *i-2* + ... + *i-(i-1)*.
+By minimizing the wait time for each job we minimized the overall value.
 ---